 How Does Cardiac Rehabilitation/Secondary Prevention Help?

-For patients with coronary artery disease, cardiac rehabilitation reduces the risk of hospital admission by 30%.
-In particular, in a review of studies that included over 4,000 patients with heart failure, cardiac rehabilitation reduced the risk of hospitalization for heart failure by 39%.
+In a review of studies that included over 4,000 patients with heart failure, cardiac rehabilitation reduced the risk of hospitalization for heart failure by 39%.

 Patients who attend 36 sessions of cardiac rehab have a 47% lower risk of death than those who attend only 1 session!

 An observational study of 635 patients with coronary heart disease reported improvement in anxiety and depression after cardiac rehab.
 Studies also have reported improvements in systolic blood pressure, body mass index, serum triglycerides, total cholesterol, and blood glucose.

 Cardiac rehabilitation can relieve the symptoms of chest pain and shortness of breath, improve heart function and build healthy habits.